-Biology teaching carried out under the guidance of a faculty member.
+Biology teaching assistantship for pay under the guidance of a faculty member.
 Permit only.
-3.000 Credit hours, 3.000 Lecture hours Prerequisites:CETL 2000
+AUDIT ONLY.

+Prerequisites: CETL 2000

 BIOL 4697 - Biology Undergraduate Teaching

 An introduction to teaching biology for undergraduate teaching assistants, with a focus on effective teaching active engagement of students, and development of innovative classroom activities.
 Permit only.